Virgin cleansing myth: Importance of education

 Ignorance with regards to HIV and AIDS infection serves as a barrier to prevention in numerous African nations.

 Education has helped women such as Betty Makoni speak out against the myth and attempt to dissuade people from believing the virgin cleansing myth.

 According to UNICEF, culture-based gender roles that prize innocence and ignorance in girls and that accept sexual licentiousness in men promote this myth.
 Girls may be forced to marry older men, which can increase the likelihood of HIV transmission to girls.
 The stigma attached to AIDS also stops many people from seeking information or health services to shield their status, contributing to further transmission.

 In popular culture

 The virgin cleansing myth is referenced in the Broadway musical The Book of Mormon.
-The minor character Mattumbo is stopped from raping a baby based on the belief that sex with a virgin will cure his AIDS.
-During the song "Making Things Up Again", Elder Cunningham tells Mattumbo that raping babies is against God's will, and invents a passage in the Book of Mormon in which God tells Joseph Smith to instead have sex with a frog to cure his AIDS.
+The minor character Matumbo is stopped from raping a baby based on the belief that sex with a virgin will cure his AIDS.
+During the song "Making Things Up Again", Elder Cunningham tells Matumbo that raping babies is against God's will, and invents a passage in the Book of Mormon in which God tells Joseph Smith to instead have sex with a frog to cure his AIDS.